gillohner/pubky-iCalendar-research/notes.md

 - Should these Event and Calendar types just be a new type of PubkyAppPost instead of their own PubkyAppX?
+  - JCal in Content or upload the ICS as PubkyAppFile instead of using JCal format?
 - Meetup.com has a Community which has Events approach => Vcalendar could be extended to have "stuff" reference it and be a lot more like a Community than just a Calendar assortment. => Future idea and too complex for the MVP though